What is the Nature Prescription?

 Why the Nature Prescription

-When we were children, many of us would stay out until dark.
-We’d build forts, walk in the woods, play near streams.
-For many of us, the outdoors was simply part of our day-to-day experience.
-But we’ve disconnected from this in today’s technology saturated culture.
-Nature Deficit Disorder is real and impacting all of us, especially children who are inundated with screens and accelerated information transmissions each day.
-In addition, the traditional model of sitting in classrooms for up to eight or nine hours per day is not only potentially not ideal, but also proven to be unhealthy.
+As children, many of us would stay out until dark.
+We’d build forts, walk in the woods, play near streams, and explore.
+The outdoors was simply part of the day-to-day experience.
+But as technology has advanced, we’ve disconnected.
+Nature Deficit Disorder is real and impacting all of us, especially children who are inundated with screens and accelerating information transmissions each day.
+In addition, the traditional model of sitting in classrooms for up to eight or nine hours per day is not only not ideal, but also proven to be unhealthy.
 Sitting in general is not beneficial, and neither is the excessive time spent inside.
-According to the Environmental Protection Agency, we spend approximately 90 percent of our time in enclosed spaces or indoors.
+According to the Environmental Protection Agency, the 90%+ of time spent in enclosed spaces or indoors has an impact.
 We need to get outside.

 Nature brings us into immediate connection with our environment.
 The seasons, the rhythms of the day, and the balance of being part of a broader ecosystem heightens our awareness and connects us to something greater.
 In addition, we’re breathing fresh air, soaking in vitamin D, and moving our bodies.
 This feels good, naturally.

 The nature prescription benefits everyone.
-And it especially helps those of us in recovery from addiction.
+And it especially helps individuals struggling with mental health concerns or in recovery from addiction.
 In addition, moving our bodies through exercise outside creates a strong sense of self, boosting our self-esteem and happiness.
 Science substantiates this now more than ever.
-Furthermore, time in nature or forest bathing benefits our mental health directly.
+Further, time in nature or forest bathing benefits our mental health and brain function directly.
 Hence, addictive tendencies generated by isolation come into balance.

 How to Experience Nature as Healer